 Through 2008, VSD expanded upon its core competency in instructional design, curricula development, systems integration, and program management.At the same time, the company developed the capacity to design, build, and deliver highly sophisticated, integrated training and simulation solutions.
 The company’s initial sales targets were in the U.S. defense arena, though it was clear to management that the opportunities for the expanded operation would be global.

 Mid-2009 marked the beginning of VSD’s international expansion efforts, with the strategic objective of positioning the company to win a sizable volume of sales in a targeted key international geography.
 The first area chosen was the Middle East, and specifically Saudi Arabia, where U.S. security interests and the scale of the planned military capability expansion was priority.

 VSD’s investment in developing advanced training and simulation solutions has proven to be a very successful and revenue-accelerating initiative.
-Since the retooling, VSD has grown from 37 employees to 103 employees with revenues growing rapidly from year to year.
 In 2009 and 2010, the company won two advanced state-of-the-art simulator-based learning system contracts with the U.S. Navy on behalf of a Middle Eastern government.